 Being released from a mortgage during a divorce is not a simple process.
 The lender has two married people on the hook for this mortgage, and it often took both people to qualify for it when they originally took it out.
 Since both spouses are responsible for the mortgage, the most common way one party can be released from the mortgage is for one to buy the other out by refinancing, as is described below.
 If a refinance is not an option, the property would need to be sold, releasing both parties

 Make an appointment with a trusted mortgage broker.
 This appointment is for the person who will be keeping the home, since they are the one who will need to qualify for the loan.
 Discuss the goal of the refinance, which is to buy out the interest of the other spouse, releasing him from the mortgage.

 Complete the application for the refinance with the mortgage broker, and allow an appraisal to be ordered.
 When you are approved for the loan, fill in the address and legal description on the quit claim deed.
 Both spouses should take the deed to a notary public.
 The person being bought out needs to sign and date this form in front of the notary.

 Stay in touch with the broker.
 When the appraisal comes in, discuss the value with the broker, and the amount of funds available after closing costs to buy out the selling party.
 Make sure the property value you received is sufficient to do so.

 This signing of documents does not finalize the transaction.
 There is a three-day period in which you can rescind this loan if you decide it is not right for you.
 Payoff checks will be sent out on business day number four.
 The person being released from the old mortgage will be paid, and since he is not on the new mortgage, he is now released.
 You are now the sole owner of the home.

 Another option (which is rare) may be to ask the lender if the loan is assumable.
 If it is, it may be possible for the remaining spouse to prove that he can make payments himself.
 If the lender allows this, the spouse that is leaving will need a release of liability document, which is provided by the lender, and the staying spouse will need an assumption package and contract, which is also provided by the lender.
 If this assumption and release can be accomplished, it would need to be shown in the divorce agreement.

-A quit claim deed, which is a deed that has one party quitting their claim and giving all control of the property to the other party does NOT release any parties from the obligation of the mortgage.
+- A quit claim deed, which is a deed that has one party quitting their claim and giving all control of the property to the other party does NOT release any parties from the obligation of the mortgage.

 - Going through a divorce is stressful.
 Good credit scores are critical in the refinance of a mortgage.
 It is easy to lose sight of personal credit when emotional upheaval is happening.
 Continue to take good care of your credit during this trying time.